approvals/ApprovalTests.Python/docs/how_to/test_logs.md

-# How to log method parameters values
+# How to test logs

 <!-- toc -->
 ## Contents